MrDomian/BotDiscord4Fun/README.md

-# Bot muzyczny na Discorda
+# Bot muzyczny do aplikacji Discord